lucasgonze/ephemerablog/content/blog/one-and-only.md

 Not a reverse-chronological feed.
 Just a single thing.
 You have finally reached the end of the Internet.
 No, not [there](http://hmpg.net/ "there").

 No archive.
 No memory.
-Just a thing that changes.
+Just a thing that changes(*)[https://ephemerablog.vercel.app/rss.xml].

 Someday I will update this, though you will almost certainly not see it.

 I don't plan to publish regularly.
 I am not seeking to become an influencer.
 This is not a social network.
 This is not a part of my personal brand.
 It is more like a loud monologue in an otherwise-quiet spot in the woods.

  You could come back but you won't, except by accident.
 Goodbye.
-I hope you enjoy the rest of the Internet. 👋
+I sincerely hope you enjoy the rest of the Internet. 👋